Manoj-Thakur905/project-affbc/content/pages/index.md

         content: >-
           We focus on specific, achievable goals rather than boiling the ocean.
-          Our application development solutions address your unique business challenges rather than attempting a full scale transformation
+          Our application development solutions address your unique business challenges rather than attempting a full scale transformation.
       - author: Deegan Wallace
         avatar: images/deegan_wallace.jpg
         content: >-